mbianchidev/engineering-interviews/README.md

 - Do you have any experience with Grafana+Prometheus, New Relic, Datadog, Dynatrace, or other similar products?
 - How would you decide to separate Kubernetes clusters in an organisation?
 In what conditions would you have a single cluster?
 - How do you manage multi-tenancy on Kubernetes in general and in terms of billing?
+- How would you set up a high availability HA cluster in Kubernetes?
+  - How would you manage etcd?
+Stacked or unstacked?

 ## Helm